kushaldas/summertraining/docs/opsec.rst

 your computer, but also all the computers in the network.
 The same goes about any software which says to execute some random shell script from internet.

+On the other hand, one should always check different applications installed in a computer, and remove the applications which we are not using regularly.
+This will reduce the attack surface.

 Use the following browser plugins for better privacy
 -----------------------------------------------------